 Customer Service & Reputation Winner: Figo

-Additionally, you may be able to have Trupanion pay your vet directly, so you don’t have to pay a hefty vet bill in advance and wait for reimbursement.
+Trupanion processes claims within two days on average, which is among the fastest in the industry.
+Additionally, you may be able to have Trupanion pay your vet directly, so you don’t have to pay a hefty vet bill in advance and wait for reimbursement (although it’s a rather short wait).
 But this isn’t available everywhere, so check with your vet first to see if Trupanion Express is an option for you.

-Figo averages a four-day claim repayment, with about 50% of them closed within 24 hours.
-This is among the fastest claim repayment averages in the industry.
+Figo averages a three-day claim process, with about 50% closed within 24 hours.
+This is also among the fastest claim processing averages in the industry.
 Figo doesn’t offer a vet direct pay feature at this time.
-However, because of the quicker claim reimbursement, Figo wins this category.
+Because of all of this information, Trupanion wins this categoy.

 The other significant differences between these two companies are the level of plan customization available and age restrictions.

 Trupanion has unlimited payouts and 90% reimbursement for all plans.
 The only customization part of a Trupanion policy is the option of a $0 to $1,000 deductible.
-Additionally, Trupanion offers enrollment starting at birth, but it doesn’t allow a pet older than 14 years old into a new policy.
 One other difference with Trupanion is that they offer coverage from birth and are among the only companies to offer coverage for newborns.

 Figo offers many customization options, no matter the pet’s age: